-technology has fascinated me for as long as i can remember. so much so that i got a master’s degree in mechanical engineering from the university of california at berkeley. this reflects in my professional and personal interests to this day:
+science, engineering and technology have fascinated me for as long as i can remember. unsurprisingly i got a master’s degree in mechanical engineering from the university of california at berkeley.

 – application of statistics in engineering, especially for process analysis and optimization